 Students come from all over the world with a passion for expanding their cultural horizons.
 Whether you stay for two, three, or four weeks, you'll be transformed by the people you meet, the teachers you choose and the country that constantly surprises you with its history, culture, cuisine and fellowship.

 Art Workshop International welcomes the support of various arts and writing organizations.
-Here are some of the arts and writing groups we've coordinated with:

 The Ferro–Grumley Awards were first awarded in 1990 with the purpose to honor, irrespective of gender, culture-driving fiction from LGBT points of view.
 They are made possible by the estates of novelists and lovers Robert Ferro (The Family of Max Desir) and Michael Grumley (Life Studies) and are funded and administered by the Ferro–Grumley Foundation, headed by Stephen Greco.
 To learn more, click here.

 The Art Students League of New York has been instrumental in shaping America's legacy in the fine arts.
 Founded in 1875 by and for artists, the League is dedicated to sustaining the great tradition of training artists.
 Currently, the League offers more than 130 courses taught by a faculty of approximately 80 artists at its flagship Manhattan location and the Vytlacil campus in Rockland County.
 Throughout the year, students also participate in lectures, seminars and workshops presented by noted figures in the art world.
 To learn more about The Art Students League of New York, click here.